Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Preliminary

 To avoid proliferation of constants, we will use the notation $\lesssim$ in this paper.
 Specifically, when we say $f_1\lesssim f_2$, it implies the existence of a constant $C>0$, which is independent of both $f_1$ and $f_2$, ensuring $f_1\leq C f_2$.

-Additionally, we follow the standard notations for jump at the boundaries of elements consisting of piecewise continuous functions \cite{brenner2008mathematical}.
-For a given function $f\in \Uhk$, and a face $e$ which is the boundary between two elements $K^+$ and $K^-$ with respective outward normal vectors $\pmb{n}^+$ and $\pmb{n}^-$ (where $e=\overline{K^+}\bigcap \overline{K^-}$), the jump of $f$ across face $e$ is defined by the equation:
+Additionally, we follow the standard notations for jump at the boundaries of elements consisting of piecewise continuous functions \cite{brenner2008mathematical}. {For a given function $f \in \Uhk$, and for a face $e$, the jump of $f$ across the face is defined as: